 Aggressive movements may include waving the arms, punching, and kicking.
 The aggressive behavior is not intentional and is not directed at anyone.
 People may inadvertently injure themselves or their bed partner.
 Also, this behavior interferes with sleep, making people tired and sleepy during the day.

 Doctors can often diagnose REM sleep behavior disorder based on symptoms reported by the person or the person’s bed partner.
-But if they cannot, polysomnography Testing The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
-Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more with electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EMG) is usually done.
+But if they cannot, polysomnography Testing with electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EMG) is usually done.

-To check for disorders that cause degeneration of the brain, doctors do a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more to evaluate mental status and brain and nerve function.
+To check for disorders that cause degeneration of the brain, doctors do a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more to evaluate mental status and brain and nerve function.
 If an abnormality is detected, computed tomography (CT) or magnetic resonance imaging (MRI) may be done.

 There is no cure for the disorder.
 But clonazepam, a benzodiazepine (which is a sedative), relieves symptoms in most people.
 A low dose is effective.
 The drug is usually continued indefinitely.
 Melatonin may also help relieve symptoms of REM sleep behavior disorder.